 About the author

 I'm Sam Matey, an early career environmental scientist, climate journalist, and geospatial data analyst (i.e. digital mapmaker; here's my portfolio).
-I founded The Weekly Anthropocene in October 2017 because I believe the world needs a succinct, accessible rundown of environmental news.
+I founded The Weekly Anthropocene in October 2017 (and moved it to Substack in summer 2022) because I believe the world needs a succinct, accessible rundown of environmental news.
 I recently completed a Master's in Advanced GIS Technologies from UCLA and previously graduated with a Bachelor’s in Environmental Science from the University of Southern Maine.
 You can reach me at samuelmatey@g.ucla.edu and https://www.linkedin.com/in/sam-matey/.

 Subscribe to The Weekly Anthropocene